wharfkit/website/src/routes/blog/posts/14-sessionkit-user-interface-preview.md

 date: 2023-03-13
 tags: ["article"]
 image: "/images/content/session/image.png"
-description: This article gives a preview of the user interface made available through Session Kit, one of the major components in the Wharf product collection.
+description: Integrating Antelope web applications with the Session Kit will help bring a better end user experience while easing the burden on application developers.
+Check out our 2nd technical preview where this time we show how an application can integrate logins using the end users wallets.
 ---

-[Wharf](https://wharfkit.com) is a collection of Software Development Kits (SDKs) for developers working on [Antelope](https://antelope.io) applications using JavaScript.
-This article provides a technical preview of the user interface and its integration while using the [Session Kit](https://github.com/wharfkit/session).
+Integrating [Antelope](https://antelope.io) web applications with [Wharf](https://wharfkit.com) through the [Session Kit](https://github.com/wharfkit/session) will help bring a better end user experience while easing the burden on application developers.
+This is the second technical preview in a series targeted towards developers who want to become early adopters of this new development kit.

-> Please note that this article is a "Technical Preview" using an early release of Wharf's [Session Kit](https://github.com/wharfkit/session).
+> Please note this article is a "Technical Preview" using an early release of Wharf's [Session Kit](https://github.com/wharfkit/session).
 This article was written in March of 2023 using the `@wharfkit/session` package at version 0.3.x.
 Everything within this article is subject to change as the code matures.
 Please refer to the official documentation (when available later in 2023) on [WharfKit.com](https://wharfkit.com) for up-to-date usage instructions and information.

-This article will cover a small portion of what's now available to try out today.
-It will focus on how the Session Kit will allow users to authenticate against a web application using their wallet and perform a transaction.
+In this article we will provide a brief status update on the early development of the [Session Kit](https://github.com/wharfkit/session), followed by the technical preview of how to integrate the user interface into a web application.
+This will cover a small portion of what's now available to try out today.
+The focus will be the basics, starting with how the Session Kit allows users to authenticate against a web application with their wallet and perform a transaction.

-## Session Kit: Status Update
+## Status Update: Session Kit

 The Session Kit itself has come a long way since [the first technical preview](https://wharfkit.com/blog/posts/a-technical-preview-of-the-session-kit-in-wharf) back in January.
 That preview covered how to perform transactions in any Javascript application and utilize plugins to create flexible solutions to common problems.

 Since then, a significant [number of advancements](https://github.com/wharfkit/session/commits/dev) have been made, with a few high level items being:

-- A placeholder graphical user interface providing a customizable prompt system which plugins can leverage to interact with the user.
+- A placeholder graphical user interface providing the required interactive components to manage a session, and a customizable prompt system which plugins can leverage to interact with the user.
-- Implementing functions for `login`, `logout`, `restore`, and a number of other session management helpers.
+- Implementing functionality around `login`, `logout`, `restore` logic, as well as a number of other session management helpers.
-- The addition of a localization engine to support multiple languages, API call pattern optimizations, and a complete rework of the logic made available to plugins.
+- A localization engine to support multiple languages, changes to API access patterns, and a complete rework of the logic made available to plugins.
-- The release of [7 plugins](https://github.com/orgs/wharfkit/repositories?q=plugin&type=all&language=&sort=) for developers to leverage while building their applications and templates to help developers create their own.
+- The release of [7 plugins](https://github.com/orgs/wharfkit/repositories?q=plugin&type=all&language=&sort=) for developers to leverage while building their applications and templates to help them create their own.

 This work and more is all now available in the [0.3.x release](https://www.npmjs.com/package/@wharfkit/session?activeTab=versions) across the entirety of the Session Kit, which now makes up 18 of the [20 Github repositories](https://github.com/orgs/wharfkit/repositories?q=&type=public&language=&sort=) under the Wharf project umbrella.

 Work continues towards a version 0.4.x which will include a graphical overhaul, the addition of the missing `LoginPlugin`, and the incorporation of feedback from developers based on their experiences integrating it into apps.

-## An example app using Svelte
+## Preview: Integrating the Session Kit

-This example will walk through the integration of Wharf's Session Kit in a brand new app using a template.
+This example will walk through the integration of Wharf's Session Kit in a brand new web application.
+These examples will reference one specific implementation performed while using Svelte, Vite, and Typescript - but feel free to try this with your own application or in any web framework you may be familiar with.

-A completed version of this example can be found below and the links throughout this post will reference specific lines of code from it.
+A completed version of the example in Svelte can be found at the repository below.

 https://github.com/wharfkit/example-vite-svelte-ts

+Many links throughout this post will reference specific lines of code from it.
+This example is also functional, so to see it in action just clone down the project and run `yarn` and `yarn dev` to start it up.

 ### Creating the base web app